-Vermont drug rehab can be used for any type of alcohol or drug addiction, including addiction to marijuana, prescription medications, cocaine and amphetamines.
-The type of treatment that you receive will be based on several factors, including your personal physical health and any long term, severe addictions that you are working to overcome.
+Vermont drug rehab can be used for any type of alcohol or drug addiction, including addiction to marijuana, prescription medications, cocaine, and amphetamines.
+The type of treatment that you receive will be based on several factors, including your personal physical health and any long-term, severe addictions that you are working to overcome.
 Inpatient treatment is comprehensive and can be used to treat multiple addictions.
-Inpatient drug rehab programs typically last for thirty days and include individual therapy, group therapy sessions and life skills training to assist you in rebuilding your life after treatment.
+Inpatient drug rehab programs typically last for thirty days and include individual therapy, group therapy sessions, and life skills training to assist you in rebuilding your life after treatment.

 Outpatient treatment can also be used to treat multiple addictions.
-Drug rehab centers Vermont offer a variety of outpatient programs that are designed to fit your schedule and type of addiction.
+Drug rehab programs in Vermont offer a variety of outpatient programs that are designed to fit your schedule and type of addiction.
 For example, if you have standard working hours, you will be able to attend rehab sessions on a schedule that fits your current work schedule.
 Take the time to work with an intake counselor to determine whether inpatient or outpatient treatment is the right option for you.
-Inpatient and outpatient treatment plans each have unique advantages and disadvantages that may be important to consider for your long term recovery from addiction.
+Inpatient and outpatient treatment plans each have unique advantages and disadvantages that may be important to consider for your long-term recovery from addiction.

 Prescription drug addiction is just as serious as other addictions and should be treated by a professional team of addiction counselors.
 Prescription drug abuse happens to both adults and teens and to people from all economic and social backgrounds.
-If you have been trying to stop using prescription medication but can’t reduce your dosage or need more of the medication than prescribed, now is the time to contact a rehab center for help.
+If you have been trying to stop using prescription medication but can’t reduce your dosage or need more of the medication than prescribed, now is the time to contact a rehab program for help.
 Prescription medication that isn’t used properly can be potentially harmful to both your physical and mental health.

-Vermont is located in Northeastern United States and is best known for its quaint New England beauty and stunning fall foliage.
-People seeking help from alcohol and drug rehab centers in Vermont will find that the state treats over 7,000 people a year for drug and alcohol addiction.
+Vermont is located in the Northeastern United States and is best known for its quaint New England beauty and stunning fall foliage.
+People seeking help from alcohol and drug rehab programs in Vermont will find that the state treats over 7,000 people a year for drug and alcohol addiction.
 Of those treated, most people were over the age of forty and were male.
 Opiate addiction is the most commonly treated addiction in Vermont, followed by marijuana addiction.